-The following events may begin at the same time: informative speaking, persuasive speaking, spelling & vocabulary, science and accounting.
-News writing\ and feature writing\ may not be held at the same time.
-Note: informative and persuasive speaking finals and computer science programming may conflict.
+The following events may begin at the same time: Informative Speaking, Persuasive Speaking, Spelling & Vocabulary, Science and Accounting.
+News Writing and Feature Writing may not be held at the same time.
+Note: Informative and Persuasive Speaking finals and Computer Science Programming may conflict.

-SET 3 2 hours The following events may be held at the same time: mathematics, social studies, prose, poetry and Lincoln-Douglas debate.
-Editorial writing\ and headline writing may not be held at the same time.
-Computer science and mathematics shall not be held at the same time.
+SET 3 2 hours The following events may be held at the same time: Mathematics, Social Studies, Prose, Poetry and Lincoln-Douglas Debate.
+Editorial Writing and Headline Writing may not be held at the same time.
+Computer Science and Mathematics may not be held at the same time.

-SET 4 2.5 hours The following events may begin at the same time: informative speaking finals, persuasive speaking finals, literary criticism and computer science programming\\.
+SET 4 2.5 hours The following events may begin at the same time: Informative Speaking finals, Persuasive Speaking finals, Literary Criticism and Computer Science Programming.
 Programming is administered at all levels of competition - district, regional and state.

-\- Events utilizing computers (computer applications, editorial, feature, news, and ready writing) must have at least 30 additional minutes earlier than indicated on the chart to set-up equipment.
-The contestant is not required to be present for equipment set-up.

-\\ - The 2.5 hour block indicated for Computer Science hands-on programming allows 30 minutes for roll call, preliminary announcements and the "dry run" practice problem, followed by a full two hours for the actual contest.
-NOTE: teams must also have at least 30 additional minutes earlier in the day to set up equipment.
-The equipment setup may take place at any point during the contest day; all team members are not required to be present for equipment set-up.
-5
+- - Events utilizing computers (Computer Applications, Editorial, Feature, News, and Ready Writing) must have at least 30 additional minutes earlier than indicated on the chart to set-up equipment.
+The contestant is not required to be present for equipment set-up. - The 2.5 hour block indicated for Computer Science hands-on programming allows 30 minutes for roll call, preliminary announcements and the "dry run" practice problem, followed by a full two hours for the actual contest.
+NOTE: Teams must also have at least 30 additional minutes earlier in the day to set up equipment.
+The equipment set up may take place at any point during the contest day; all team members are not required to be present for equipment set up.